kriscoleman/SharpCheddar/CONTRIBUTING.md

 # Contributor Documentation

 ## Dependencies
 If you are developing for this project you will need to have dotnetcore sdk, and Visual Studio.
+You will also need Docker to get the containers running for the various db types.
+You will also want to have GitVision installed to tag version updates.

 ## Building and Running the App
 Being that this is a .Net project, it will be easiest to develop this project in the latest version of Visual Studio or Visual Studio Code.